 - I feel uncomfortable when it seems like everyone else is in a group.

 I’ve felt all of the above, and over the past few years, I have had to work at getting comfortable attending networking events.
 If you are nervous about speaking in public, then networking events are an excellent place to immerse yourself in conversation, even if it feels awkward at first.
+You may also like to try to focus on being a connector at a networking event.

 The way to tackle a networking event is to have a strategy.